NLMK GROUP PROVIDES UPDATE ON NOTEHOLDERS' CONSENT SOLICITATION

 NOT FOR RELEASE, PUBLICATION OR DISTRIBUTION IN OR INTO, OR TO ANY PERSON LOCATED OR RESIDENT IN, ANY JURISDICTION WHERE IT IS UNLAWFUL TO RELEASE, PUBLISH OR DISTRIBUTE THIS ANNOUNCEMENT OR THE CONSENT SOLICITATION MEMORANDUM.

-Capitalised terms used in this announcement but not defined herein have the meanings given to them in the Consent Solicitation Memorandum for the 2024 Notes and the Consent Solicitation Memorandum for the 2026 USD Notes dated 12 August 2022 (as amended from time to time).
+Capitalised terms used in this announcement but not defined herein have the meanings given to them in the Consent Solicitation Memorandum for the 2023 Notes and the Consent Solicitation Memorandum for the 2026 EUR Notes dated 12 August 2022 (as amended from time to time).

 Results of the Meetings

-On 5 September 2022 NLMK published a notice of adjourned meeting in respect of 2026 USD Notes (the "Adjourned Meeting").
+On 12 September 2022 Steel Funding D.A.C. published a notice of adjourned meeting in respect of 2026 EUR Notes (the "Adjourned Meeting").

 -- Announcement of the results - as soon as reasonably practicable after the Adjourned Meeting.